KauzClay/docs-tap/services-toolkit/tutorials/setup-dynamic-provisioning.hbs.md

     You might see some other XRDs listed as well.
 These are the `*.bitnami.*.tanzu.vmware.com` XRDs.
     These are part of the `bitnami.services.tanzu.vmware.com` package with Tanzu Application Platform and serve as the basis of the Bitnami Services.
-    You can ignore these other XRDs for now, but if you want to see how they are used in practice, see [Claim services on Tanzu Application Platform](../../getting-started/consume-services.hbs.md) and [Consume services on Tanzu Application Platform](../../getting-started/consume-services.hbs.md)
+    You can ignore these other XRDs for now, but to see how they are used in practice, see [Claim services on Tanzu Application Platform](../../getting-started/consume-services.hbs.md) and [Consume services on Tanzu Application Platform](../../getting-started/consume-services.hbs.md)
     in the Tanzu Application Platform getting started guide.